EricaWei053/lshwe-semantic-embedding/README.md

 ## Code
-We mainly used colab(or jupyter notebook) semantic.ipny to genreate LSHWE embeddings from data we used.
+We mainly used colab(or jupyter notebook) semantic.ipynb to genreate LSHWE embeddings from data we used.
 The expected runtime is around 1-2 hours.

 After getting genreated lshwe adn w2v embedding vecotrs, we postprocessed them to be average or sum vector for a whole sentence.